Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Angels

 Lourdes Gurriel Jr. At The Plate

-- Among qualified batters in baseball, his batting average ranks 43rd, his on-base percentage ranks 90th, and he is 23rd in the league in slugging.
+- Among qualified batters in MLB play, his batting average ranks 58th, his on-base percentage ranks 101st, and he is 34th in the league in slugging.

-- Gurriel has picked up a hit in 50 of 71 games this season, with multiple hits 18 times.

-- In 30 games this year (42.3%), Gurriel has picked up an RBI, and in 12 of those games (16.9%) he had more than one.
+- In 30 games this year (41.7%), Gurriel has picked up an RBI, and in 12 of those games (16.7%) he had two or more.
 He has also driven in three or more of his team's runs in five contests.

-- In 36.6% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (8.5%).
+- He has scored in 26 games this year (36.1%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.